chesh27/Adaptive-Monte-Carlo-Localization-/README.md

 One of the most integral, yet challenging components of a mobile robot is the ability to navigate through space.
 In order to successfully navigate, a robot must accomplish 4 sequential tasks.
 It must first perceive the world around it using sensors and then interpret sensor data to draw meaningful information.
 Second, the robot must be able to efficiently localize itself, or determine its position and pose within a mapped environment.
 The third and fourth tasks are cognition and and motor control – the robot must decide its next action and ultimately actuate movement in the desired direction.

 In this paper, both Kalman Filters and the Monte Carlo Localization algorithms are explored, and ultimately the Adaptive MCL is implemented to localize two different mobile robots in simulation.
 Through experimentation, the various parameters of the algorithm are tuned to optimize localization.
+The images below show the benchmark model, the personal model and the maze they both navigated.

 [image_2]: ./images/benchmark.png
 ![alt text][image_2]